Suhani-22-Shroff/repo-demo/README.md

 # repo-demo
-This is a demo repo for Git &amp; GitHub class
+This is a demo repo for Git &amp; GitHub class.